F33RNI/FloppyCat/README.md

 ----------

 ### 🚧 P.S.
-This project is still under development and may have many bugs!
+This project is still under development and may have many bugs

 - The author of the project is not responsible for any damage caused to your data / CPU 🙃